Constraining Linear-chain CRFs to Regular Languages: Preliminaries and notation

-with individual observations $x_i$ coming from some observation space $X$, and outputs $y_i$ coming from some finite alphabet $Y$.
+\paragraph{Linear-chain conditional random fields.} Linear-chain conditional random fields (CRFs) \cite{lafferty2001conditional} are a sequence labeling model.
+Parameterized by $\theta$, they use a global exponential model to represent the conditional distribution over label sequences $\y = \langle y_1, y_2, ..., y_t \rangle$ conditioned on input sequences $\x = \langle x_1, x_2, ..., x_t \rangle$: $\Pu \propto \exp \sum_j f_{\theta}^j(\x, \y)$, with individual observations $x_i$ coming from some observation space $X$, and outputs $y_i$ coming from some finite alphabet $Y$.
 In this work, we use CRFs for sequence labeling problems, but the dataset labels do not correspond directly to the CRF's outputs $y_i$.
 In order to avoid ambiguity, and since the term ``state'' already has a meaning for NFAs, we call $\y$ the CRF's \textit{tag sequence}, and each $y_i$ a \textit{tag}.
 The terms \textit{label sequence} and \textit{label} will thus unambiguously refer to the original dataset labels.

 Each $f_\theta^j$ is a potential function of $\x$ and $\y$, parameterized by $\theta$.
 Importantly, in a linear-chain CRF, these potential functions are limited to two kinds: The \textit{transition function} $g_{\theta}(y_i, y_{i+1})$ assigns a potential to each pair $(y_i, y_{i+1})$ of adjacent tags in $\y$, and the \textit{emission function} $h_{\theta}(y_i\mid\x, i)$ assigns a potential to each possible output tag $y_i$ given the observation sequence $\x$ and its position $i$.
+With these, the distribution defined by a CRF is